Skip to content

 The One For All URC1913 is the most popular Philips-specific replacement and costs around $20-30.
 The official Philips SRP-series replacement remotes run $25-45 and restore full IR and Bluetooth functionality without any setup codes.
 Keep in mind that universal remotes only cover IR commands.
 You’ll lose Bluetooth voice search and Google Assistant on Google TV models unless you buy an official Philips replacement remote.

-For other Philips display issues, see my guides on fixing a black screen on Philips TV and troubleshooting a Philips TV blinking red light.
+For other Philips TV problems, see my guides on fixing a black screen on Philips TV, troubleshooting a Philips TV blinking red light, and fixing Philips TV no sound.

-While you’re waiting for a replacement remote, you have three options.
+While you’re waiting for a replacement remote or re-pairing to complete, you have three immediate options.

 The Philips TV Remote app (available on iOS and Android) connects over Wi-Fi and gives you full control including volume, input switching, and app navigation.
 It won’t replace Bluetooth functions on Google TV, but it handles everything IR-based.